 - Now, select the location in the File path box (highlighted in red within Figure 3, above) and right-click the selection.
 From the resultant menu, select the Copy option, as shown highlighted in red within Figure 4.

 Figure 4: Location of the custom dictionary copied

 - Open Windows Explorer and paste (Ctrl+V) the copied location within the Address Bar (highlighted in red within Figure 5).
 And click the Go to button (highlighted in blue within Figure 5) or press the Enter key on the keyboard.

 Figure 5: Copied location pasted within the Address Bar

 - This will open the folder where the custom dictionary is stored, as shown in Figure 6.

 Figure 6: Custom dictionary location accessed

 - Now, select the dictionary file you want to copy.
 Thereafter, you can easily copy this file to a thumb drive, or external hard disk, or even send the dictionary file (.dic) via email.
-Once the dictionary file is thus shared, it can be easily loaded onto another system using the process explained in our Load Custom Dictionaries in PowerPoint 2010 tutorial.
+Once the dictionary file is thus shared, it can be easily loaded onto another system using the process explained in our Load Custom Dictionaries in PowerPoint 2016 for Windows tutorial.

 - Save your presentation often.